 Each server can run a key-value store process which simply applies `mod(2)` to each position to know which pair of mirrored disks to write to.
 Data is written to two disks to protect against disk crashes.
-All we need to ensure is that every process attempting to write to a given position writes to the same two disks in the same order Why?
-If they don’t then two processes can both successfully write a different value to the same position on the two mirrored disks.
-That would be a data corruption and a violation of our write-once safety semantics.
+All we need to ensure is that every process attempting to write to a given logical position writes to the same two disks in the same order Why?
+Because the disks use a single bit to do a fast ”write once” check.
+We cannot have the same logical position in the global log mapped onto two different disks.
+That could lead to data corruption and a violation of the write-once safety semantics.

 A really important thing we gain with a “RAID 10”-like stripe and mirror approach is that writes at adjacent positions are mapped onto a different pair or mirrored disks.
 Two clients with adjacent tickets taken from the global sequencer can concurrently write without contention.
 Happy days!

 Why stop there?
 Our fictional solution is limited by our expense disks.
 If we can use commodity servers with local disks as storage nodes then instead of two replica sets of two disks we can use, say, eight replica sets of two disks.
 Indeed the Corfu paper says that they scaled to sixteen storage nodes.
 This is because Corfu can use commodity hardware for storage nodes exposing a simple log API over the network.
 The reference implementation for Corfu is a Java project on Github.
 This means that the number of mirrored disk pairs that we can concurrently write stripes of the distributed log into is arbitrary.
 We can stripe each page to another independent replica set to scale up IO.